MaxvanHorssen/random-tilings/README.md

 </p>

-Let us begin with an important note.
-The Python program uses the Numba package to compile certain routines, resulting in a drastic performance improvement.
-This package needs to be installed to be able to run the program.
-The disadvantage of this package is that the type-handling is more delicate than is usually the case in Python; please be aware of this fact.
-In addition, the packages NumPy and Matplotlib are also required.
+# Important Notes
+A documentation for the the rotuines provided by `RandomTilings` can be found in the pdf `Documentation for Random Tilings`.
-In the current version, not all options from MatlabTilings have been implemented in the Python program.
+In the current version, not all options from `MatlabTilings` have been implemented in the Python program.
 Most notably, the program only produces images of tilings, and not of the corresponding non-intersecting path systems.
-This document mainly discusses the necessary changes important for the Python program.
-Some parts of the Help file for MatlabTilings are copied for context.
-For a more complete description, the reader should consult the Help file; please keep in mind that only some features are available in the Python program.
+Therefore, `Documentation for Random Tilings` mainly discusses the necessary changes important for the Python program.
+Some parts of the [`Help file`](https://sites.google.com/view/cchar/random-tilings)  for `MatlabTilings` are copied for context.
+For a more complete description, the reader should consult the `Help file`; please keep in mind that only some features are available in the Python program.

+For the example usage of the routines provided by `RandomTilings` have a look in the Jupyter notebook `Examples - How to use` or in the `How to use` section below.

+**The Power of Numba**
+The creation of these Tilings is numerically expensive.
+In order to drastically improve the performance this package makes heavy use of the `numba` compiler `jit`.
+Therefore, the preinstallation of `numba` is required.
+Also importing `RandomTilings` might take some time, as all subroutines have to be compiled.

+# Acknowledgments

+# How to get started

+# Examples